On Umbilical Real Hypersufaces of Products of Complex Space Forms: Umbilical hypersurfaces in products of complex space forms

-Now, we characterize totally umbilical hypersurfaces in products of complex space forms.
+We now characterize totally umbilical hypersurfaces in products of complex space forms.

-\begin{theorem} Let $M$ be an oriented totally umbilical real hypersurface of $\overline{M}=\mathbb{CQ}_1 \times \mathbb{CQ}_2$, Suppose that \(M\) is $F$-invariant.
-Then $M$ have constant mean curvature.
-In particular, is either totally geodesic or an extrinsic hypersphere, that is, it is an totally umbilical hypersurface with constant nonzero mean curvature. \end{theorem}
+\begin{theorem} Let $M$ be an oriented totally umbilical real hypersurface of $\overline{M}=\mathbb{CQ}_1 \times \mathbb{CQ}_2$.
+If $M$ is $F$-invariant, then $M$ has constant mean curvature.
+In particular, $M$ is either totally geodesic or an extrinsic hypersphere, that is, it is a totally umbilical hypersurface with constant nonzero mean curvature. \end{theorem}